You are here

 Associate Professor of History and the Director of the Ottoman & Turkish Studies Initiative

 Overall my research asks: What do we learn about the history of the Middle East if we were to expand our historical inquiries well beyond the limits of the constructs of area studies?
-What do we learn when we stop privileging late-19th-century ideas like the “Muslim World” or the “Arab World” in our analysis of social and political histories of the MENA region?
+What do we learn about late 19th-century imperialism if we start focusing on non-European imperial archives?
 What does it do to our discipline if we dared to make larger claims not based on the standard of European historical experiences, but on those of Middle Eastern and African life-worlds?

 Modern Middle East, Near Eastern Studies, Ottoman Studies, Ottoman History, Transimperial History, World History, Colonialism, Imperialism, Diplomatic History, Social History, Biography, Internationalization, Refugees, Northeast African, Sahara, Arabia, Hijaz, Saudi Arabia, Mediterranean, Turkey, Istanbul, Libya, Somalia, Ethiopia, Djibouti, Red Sea.
 The Horn of Africa.